mynamalneedi/ai-text-completion-project/README.md

 pip install cohere python-dotenv
 ```
 ### 4. Add Your API Key
-In the file named .env,  replace your_api_key_here with your own key from Cohere.
+In the file named .env,  replace your_cohere_api_key_here with your own key from Cohere.
 ```bash
 COHERE_API_KEY=your_cohere_api_key_here
 ```